vxa8502/java-sentiment-analyzer/README.md

 ## Development Status
 Work in Progress: Data Package

+### Recent Refactor
+The Data Loader package was streamlined to reduce unnecessary abstraction and complexity.
+This shift embraces a “raw data in → smart models out” philosophy, ensuring that data preparation remains minimal and that downstream models handle quality control.

 ## Learning Outcomes
 This project demonstrates:
 - Cross-language ML adaptability (Python → Java)